terraform-ibm-modules/terraform-ibm-base-ocp-vpc/update/migration.md

 1. Monitor the status of the job by selecting the workspace from your [Schematics workspaces dashboard](https://cloud.ibm.com/schematics/workspaces).
     - When the job completes successfully, go to the next step.
     - If the job fails, [create a support cases](https://cloud.ibm.com/docs/get-support?topic=get-support-open-case&interface=ui).
-    - If you want to revert the changes done as

 ### Apply the changes in Schematics